acrlabs/simkube/README.md

 under the same terms.
 This is "inbound=outbound", and is the [GitHub default](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license).

-!!! warning
+[!WARNING]
-    Due to the uncertain nature of copyright and IP law, this repository does not accept contributions that have been all or partially generated with GitHub Copilot or other LLM-based code generation tools.
+> Due to the uncertain nature of copyright and IP law, this repository does not accept contributions that have been all or partially generated with GitHub Copilot or other LLM-based code generation tools.
 Please disable any such tools before authoring changes to this project.

 ### Contributor's Guide